progrium/ShortNet/README.md

 Dependencies
 ------------
-Requires a Google Voice account and the Python libraries BeautifulSoup and simplejson (`easy_install BeautifulSoup simpeljson`)
+Requires a Google Voice account and the Python libraries BeautifulSoup and simplejson (`easy_install BeautifulSoup simplejson`)

 How it works
 ------------